Meccano

 “One Christmas Eve I was travelling from London to Birmingham to spend the holiday with a relative who had some children.
 I had been wandering on the way there what I could do to amuse them.
 The train stopped and I looked out of the window quite idly.
 We were opposite a goods yard and there was a small crane there.
 It occurred to me that I could make a crane like that for the children using strips of steel.
 I sat in the carriage dreaming about it.
 New possibilities kept coming; I saw what this new game could mean.
 I was drunk with delight when I got out of the train.
 Meccano started in my workshop.”

-A Meccano truck on display at the FHHC.
-It was built by Meccano expert Jim Gamble
+A Meccano truck on display at Maghull’s FHHC, built by Meccano expert & our Trustee - Jim Gamble

-2 great examples of model steam locos built from Meccano on display at Christ Church, Waterloo, Liverpool in 2022
+Two great examples of Meccano-built model steam locos displayed at Christ Church, Waterloo, Liverpool in 2022

 Plastic Meccano for younger children was produced from 1965.

-This simple crane model is on display at the Frank Hornby Heritage Centre in Maghull having been generously donated to us via the North West Meccano Guild.
+This simple crane model is on display at the Frank Hornby Heritage Centre having been donated by the North West Meccano Guild.